The main focus of our farming is on vegetable production, but we do sometimes keep some livestock.

 These problems occur largely when the demand for livestock products drives the farming system.
 By contrast, when livestock are integrated as components of a larger vegetable-growing system we believe that they can make the farm a more efficient and less environmentally-damaging place.
 Simon Fairlie’s excellent book Meat: A Benign Extravagance explains how this is so in some detail.
 Essentially, livestock can access nutrients that are hard for humans to obtain directly, and make them more easily available to us.
 They also often bring other farm management benefits, which would otherwise require greater inputs of fossil energy or human labour.

-We do occasionally sell meat or other animal products from the holding, but the main role of the livestock is, as described above, to improve the efficiency and sustainability of our holding.
+In this context, the main role of the livestock is, as described above, to improve the efficiency and sustainability of ther holding.
 It achieves this in the following ways:

 · by doing work that we would otherwise have to do ourselves, often with powered machinery burning fossil fuels